magnate3/raspberry-pi-os-qemu/docs/lesson04a/rpi-os.md

         return 1;
 ```

 Next, a new page is allocated.
 At the bottom of this page, we are putting the `task_struct` for the newly created task.
 The rest of this page will be used as the task stack.
 A few lines below, `context.sp` is set as `p + THREAD_SIZE`.
 THREAD_SIZE is defined as 4KB.
-It is the total amount of memory for a task.
+It is the total amount of kernel memory for a task.
 The name, again, is following the Linux kernel convention.

 |                    ![](sched/Slide3.png)                     |
 | :----------------------------------------------------------: |